tmayt/chatroom-central/README.md

 - For fast feedback during frontend changes, run the Vite dev server locally (`cd frontend && npm run dev`) instead of rebuilding the Docker image on every change.

-- If you want, I can add an example management command file to the repository (for example `create_sample_data`) and a couple of example pytest tests to demonstrate the pattern — say yes and I will create them.
+- If you want, I can add an example management command file to the repository (for example `generate_sample_data`) and a couple of example pytest tests to demonstrate the pattern — say yes and I will create them.
 Features & Abilities
 --------------------
 - Accept messages from site users and external chat systems (webhooks).